ArturTshitoyan/Djangoproject_ci_cd/README.md

 You need also

-- Create github access token with repo access and store it in "github_token.txt" file in root directory
+- Create github access token with repo access and store it in "github_token.txt" file in ansible directory

-- Create public and private ssh keys for creating ec2 instance.
+- Create public and private ssh keys for creating ec2 instance and store in terraform directory

 Finnaly execute run.sh and manually input db password and use same password to create secret in github action.